-Keep your hands of those savings, that’s the reason they’re sitting in a savings account isn’t it?!
 A lot of accounts have a limit on the number of withdrawals you can make a month.
 In order to secure a bonus rate you may not even be able to make a withdrawal in a month.
-Once you’ve thrown some figures in the savings goal calculator you’ll have more of an idea of your budget and if you feel you may need to dip into your savings frequently.
-If you believe you might need to make frequent withdrawals then choose an account that allows you to do so without penalties.
+If you believe you might need to make frequent withdrawals then choose an account which allows you to do so without penalties.

 Many online savings accounts don’t come with a hole in the wall facility where you can withdrawal money from your savings account.
-So if you need to access your savings you’ll need to transfer the money into your linked transaction account in order to withdraw it - which, keep in mind, takes time.
+So if you need to access your savings you’ll need to transfer the money into your linked transaction account in order to withdraw it.
 If you’re likely to withdrawal money regularly from your savings account, find one with ATM facilities or free access to use others.

-With most online savings accounts you'll need to have a linked transaction account so that you can transfer money to and from the savings account.
-Sometimes this account needs to be with the same bank (and sometimes you can link to any bank account).
-If the account requires a same bank transaction account be sure to check for fees and features of this account as well as the savings account to ensure you will not end up paying extra fees.
+With most online savings accounts you'll need to have a linked transaction account so you can transfer money to and from your savings bundle.
+Sometimes this account needs to be with the same bank and sometimes you can link to any bank account.
+If the account requires a same bank transaction account, be sure to check for fees and features of this account as well as the savings account to ensure you will not end up paying extra fees.

-If you’re a little forgetful and unreliable when it comes to savings then look for an account that offers direct crediting.
+If you’re a little forgetful and unreliable when it comes to savings, then look for an account that offers direct crediting.
 This means a portion of your salary can be automatically deposited into your savings account from your employer each month.